aumpierre-unb/McCabe-Thiele-for-GNU-Octave/README.md

-`stages` computes the number of theoretical stages of a distillation column using the method of McCabe-Thiele given a function *y* = *y*(*x*) that relates the liquid fraction *x* and the vapor fraction *y*, or a *x*-*y* matrix of the liquid and the vapor fractions,
+`stages` computes the number of theoretical stages of a distillation column using the McCabe-Thiele method given a function *y* = *y*(*x*) that relates the liquid fraction *x* and the vapor fraction *y*, or a *x*-*y* matrix of the liquid and the vapor fractions,